Note

 Hyper-V offers three import types:

-• Register in-place – This type assumes export files are in the location where you'll store and run the virtual machine.
+Register in-place – The register in-place type assumes export files are in the location where you store and run the virtual machine.
 The imported virtual machine has the same ID as it did at the time of export.
 Because of this, if the virtual machine is already registered with Hyper-V, it needs to be deleted before the import works.
 When the import has completed, the export files become the running state files and can't be removed.

-• Copy the virtual machine – This is similar to the Restore type in that you select a location for the files.
+Copy the virtual machine – The copy type is similar to the restore type in that you select a location for the files.
 The difference is that the imported virtual machine has a new unique ID, which means you can import the virtual machine to the same host multiple times.